foxxyboy16/bash-random/Documentation.md

 Or if we write the number that is too big for example if we write: array[9]=99999999999999999999999999999999999999999999999999999999999999999999 instead of an array[9]=10, we will get the following error:
 ./random.sh: line 19: [: 999999999999999999999999999999999999999999999999999999999999999999999999999999999999: integer expression expected
-After all of these tests i came to a conclusion that the script works currectly and if it works currectly than you don`t have to touch it BECAUSE IT WORKS CURRECTLY!!!!.
-So just use it for your own purposes and don`t break anything.
+After all of these tests i came to a conclusion that the script works currectly and if it works currectly than you don't have to touch it BECAUSE IT WORKS CURRECTLY!!!!.
+So just use it for your own purposes and don't break anything.